Donna Jean Godchaux: Life and career

 After the Grateful Dead, the couple started the Heart of Gold Band.

 Donna did not perform again with any Grateful Dead band members until after the death of Jerry Garcia.
 Shortly after her husband's death in 1980, she married bassist David MacKay (former Fiddleworms member and bassist for the Donna Jean Godchaux Band) and the couple moved to her childhood town of Florence, Alabama, to record at the Muscle Shoals Sound Studio.
+The couple remained married until her death in November 2025 after a battle with cancer.

-In 2009, Donna Jean formed a brand new band, the Donna Jean Godchaux Band, with Jeff Mattson (of Phil Lesh and Friends, Zen Tricksters, and Dark Star Orchestra), after re-entering the music scene with Mattson and Mookie Siegel (of David Nelson Band, Phil Lesh and Friends, and Ratdog) to form Kettle Joe's Psychedelic Swamp Revue, later known as Donna Jean & the Tricksters.
-She occasionally makes guest appearances with Bob Weir & RatDog, Zero & Steve Kimock, New Riders of the Purple Sage, Dark Star Orchestra and Dead & Company.
-She also continues to be involved in archival Grateful Dead projects.
+In 2006, Godchaux formed Kettle Joe's Psychadelic Swamp Revue, later known as Donna Jean & the Tricksters, with Jeff Mattson (of Phil Lesh and Friends, Zen Tricksters, and Dark Star Orchestra) and Mookie Siegel (of David Nelson Band, Phil Lesh and Friends, and Ratdog).
+They changed their name to the Donna Jean Godchaux Band in 2009.
+She occasionally made guest appearances with Bob Weir & RatDog, Zero & Steve Kimock, New Riders of the Purple Sage, Dark Star Orchestra and Dead & Company.
+She also continued to be involved in archival Grateful Dead projects.

-In 1994, Donna Jean was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead.
-She resides in Killen, Alabama, and remains an active member of the Muscle Shoals music scene when not touring with the Donna Jean Godchaux Band with Jeff Mattson.
+Godchaux was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead in 1994, and was inducted into the Alabama Music Hall of Fame in 2016.

+Godchaux died from cancer at a Nashville hospice, on November 2, 2025, at the age of 78.

+Personal life

+Godchaux married keyboardist Keith Godchaux in 1970, several years before they joined the Grateful Dead.

+In 1981, Donna Godchaux married bass player David Mackay, but professionally remained Donna Jean Godchaux until her death.

+Godchaux had one son from each of her two marriages.
+Her older son, Zion Godchaux, was born in 1974.
+Her younger son, Kinsman MacKay, is also a musician.
+Zion and Kinsman are in a band called BoomBox.

+At the time of her death, she was survived by her husband, David MacKay; her son Kinsman MacKay, and his wife, Molly; her son Zion Godchaux and his son, Delta; her sister, Gogi Clark; and her brother, Ivan Thatcher.